essic/prez-why-fsharp/PITCHME.md

 ---

 ### Naive error handling in F# !

-We wish to forbids the creation of a person with

-- invalid name or first name, let's say invalid is null or empty here
-- invalid age, we're cool so, we'll just forbids negative number
 @fa[arrow-down]

++++
+We wish to forbids the creation of a person with an invalid name and / or first name

++++
+Let's say an invalid name / first name is null or empty here

++++
+For an invalid age, since we're cool individuals, we'll just forbids negative number

 +++?code=src/implem03.fs&lang=fsharp
 @[34-37](We create a function which check if I got any nullable string is my list !)